CtrlK

 Trigger Term Quality

-Includes a strong set of natural trigger phrases users would actually say: 'format my code', 'fix formatting', 'apply code style', 'check formatting', 'make code consistent', 'clean up code formatting'.
-Also mentions specific file types like JavaScript, TypeScript, JSON, CSS, Markdown.
+Includes excellent natural trigger phrases users would actually say: 'format my code', 'fix formatting', 'apply code style', 'check formatting', 'make code consistent', 'clean up code formatting'.
+Also lists specific file types (JavaScript, TypeScript, JSON, CSS, Markdown) which are natural keywords.

 3 / 3